-- > Follow the rules.
+- Follow the rules.
 The Group takes its health and safety responsibility very seriously and we are all expected to comply with, and adhere to, any relevant legislation and emergency procedures.
 When working on a client's site, we are also expected to observe and cooperate with any client rules regarding health and safety and emergency procedures.
-When travelling on business we are expected to comply with and follow applicable Group policies-see Appendix for the link. - > Be supportive.
-We expect our team leaders to look after the health and safety of their team members - Be pro-active.
-We all have the responsibility of identifying and reporting to our local health and safety representative or team leader any form of behavior that could present a hazard or risk or any situation that may compromise the health and safety of the team members.
+When traveling on business, we are expected to comply with and follow applicable Group policies-see Appendix for the link. - > Be supportive.
+We expect our team managers to look after the health and safety of their team members. - > Be pro-active.
+We all have the responsibility to identify and report to our local health and safety representative or team manager any form of behavior that could present a hazard or risk, or any situation that may compromise the health and safety of our team members.

-- > It is my duty to familiarize myself with and follow the Group's health and safety policies, my clients' health and safety policies, and any emergency procedures that are provided to me in accordance with applicable laws. - > I must follow mobility Group guidelines and Group Travel and Security policies when traveling.
+- It is my duty to familiarize myself with and follow the Group's health and safety policies, my clients' health and safety policies, and any emergency procedures that are provided to me in accordance with applicable laws. - > I must follow Group Mobility guidelines and Group Travel and Security policies when traveling.